DavidVujic/python-polylith-docs/docs/commands.md

 It will also be added in the README, when enabled in the configuration.
 See [configuration](configuration.md).

 ## Create a project
-This command will create a project - i.e. a pyproject.toml in a project folder.
+This command will create a project - i.e. a pyproject.toml in a project directory.

 #### Poetry
 ``` shell